Faces of UMSI: Abril Vela

 Aside from being an entrepreneur, community organizer and advocate for change, Abril is a self-proclaimed “coffee freak,” with monthly bean subscriptions.
 With her schedule, it’s no wonder she craves caffeine.
 After graduating with her BSI in Spring 2018, Abril wants to travel, start another nonprofit organization and create more opportunities in education.

-You can do what they're doing!
+Picture yourself at UMSI!
 Sign up for our interest list to receive:

 - Invitations to exclusive information sessions and events